microsoft/mdatp-xplat/linux/installation/README.md

  --mdatp              specific version of mde to be installed. will use the latest if not provided -h|--help            display help
 ```

+> [!NOTE] ARM64 release is only available on insiders-slow channel

 ## Sample use case